 The Company pays salaries that are designed to attract and retain superior leaders.
 The Compensation Committee determines annual base salaries for the Co-CEOs that are appropriate, in its subjective judgment, based on each officer's responsibilities and performance and input from the Co-CEOs themselves.
 The Co-CEOs set salaries for the other named executive officers, which are reviewed by the Compensation Committee.
 The Co-CEOs believe that such salaries are appropriate in light of the levels of responsibility of such officers and their individual contributions to the Company's success.
-The base salaries for the Co-CEOs and Messrs.
-Jensen, Evans and Mischell for 2012 remained the same as 2009-2011, and the base salary of Mr. Berding was set at the time that he became an executive officer of the Company.
+The base salaries for the Co-CEOs and Mr. Evans for 2013 remained the same as 2010-2012, and the base salaries of Mr. Berding and Mr. Peraino increased from \$780,000 to \$800,000 and from \$505,000 to \$521,538, respectively.
+The initial annual base salary of \$800,000 for Mr. Consolino, whose employment commenced in February 2013, was set forth in his offer letter.